ray-project/ray/doc/source/rllib/rllib-training.rst

 Next Steps
 ----------

-- To check how your application is doing, you can use the :ref:`Ray dashboard<ray-dashboard>`.
+- To check how your application is doing, you can use the :ref:`Ray dashboard <observability-getting-started>`.